 Keeping Costs Low

 The way to match the stock and bond market returns is to keep investment costs as low as possible — including the fees paid to an investment advisor.
-Based on this principle, Rick maintains that a passive management approach utilizing low-cost index funds has the highest probability of getting you the returns of the stock and bond markets.
+Based on this principle, Rick maintains that a passive management approach utilizing low-cost index funds will help you acheive the returns of the stock and bond markets.
 These low-cost, non-speculative mutual funds follow the market’s return, outperforming many high-cost, actively managed portfolios in the long-term.

 Active vs. Passive

 Aside from cost, the difference between an actively and a passively managed portfolio lies in investment expectations.
 Active portfolio management embraces the idea that a person can achieve superior returns over market indices through market timing, tactical asset allocation and selection.
 Many investors spend a considerable amount of time and money unsuccessfully chasing hot stocks in pursuit of superior returns.
 However, investing actively carries significant risks in not meeting your financial goals and often results in below-average investment performance in the long run.
 Passive investment management, which aims to match the returns of the financial markets, is a more efficient and pragmatic strategy.